antoinebasseto/cbir/README.md

 ### Datasets
 The dataset used is the  HAM10000 dataset, a large collection of multi-source dermatoscopic images of common pigmented skin lesions.
 Because the dataset is quite big, it is not placed in this repository and you should download it on [their website](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi%3A10.7910%2FDVN%2FDBW86T).

-See [Requirements](Requirements) for instructions on what download and where to put it.
+See [Requirements](Requirements) for instructions on what to download and where to put it.

 ### Workflow